 - Conducting research and monitoring activities for species of wildlife and vegetation

 - Record habitat and environmental variables associated with the wildlife being researched

 - Engage in activities relating to existing studies on species such as raptors, bats, and reptiles

 - Helping with day-to-day management of the research centre and equipment

-Potential study related learning outcomes from this internship include being able to:
+Potential study related learning outcomes from this volunteering experience include being able to:

 - Handle wildlife and use tracking equipment and setting traps

 - Identify the wildlife and fauna found in the Savannah ecosystem